BVL 5/1 Bp battery-powered backpack vacuum

 THE NEW BVL 5/1 BP BATTERY-POWERED BACKPACK VACUUM

-Whether cleaning classrooms, offices, stairwells, warehouses or public transport, there are countless situations where a light, compact vacuum cleaner is called for.
-The new BVL 5/1 Bp battery-powered backpack vacuum from Karcher combines extremely low weight, high suction power and long battery runtime and is part of Karcher Battery Power+, our 36 V battery platform.
+Whether cleaning classrooms, offices, stairwells, warehouses or public transport from buses right through to aeroplanes, there are countless situations where a light, compact vacuum cleaner is called for.
+The new BVL 5/1 Bp battery-powered backpack vacuum from Kärcher combines extremely low weight, high suction power and long battery runtime and is part of Kärcher Battery Power+, our 36 V battery platform.
 With the vacuum cleaner carried comfortably on your back, dragging a cumbersome vacuum cleaner behind you and searching for power sockets become things of the past.

 THE BACKPACK VACUUM IS ULTRA-LIGHTWEIGHT!

-When you are carrying your equipment on your back, then the weight and ergonomics of the harness are vitally important to the user.
+When you are carrying your equipment on your back, then the weight and ergonomics of the carrying frame are vitally important to the user.
 This is why Kärcher uses expanded polypropylene (EPP) for the BVL 5/1 Bp.
-This material is durable but is made of 96% air and is therefore extremely light.
+This material is robust but is made of 96% air and is therefore extremely light.
 It also absorbs noise and is 100% recyclable.

-Thanks to the EPP, the BVL 5/1 Bp boasts an base weight of just over 7 lbs. or 10 lbs. with the battery – this makes the new cordless backpack vacuum from Kärcher one of the lightest machines on the market.
+Thanks to the EPP, the BVL 5/1 Bp boasts an unladen weight of just 3.3 kg, or 4.6 kg with the battery – this makes the new cordless backpack vacuum from Kärcher one of the lightest machines on the market.

 TAKE THE STRAIN OUT OF YOUR WORK WITH THE BVL 5/1 BP BATTERY-POWERED BACKPACK VACUUM!